RRDito/rrdito.github.io/README.md

 [Project in Github](https://github.com/RRDito/Dota-Fantasy-Database)

 Uses web scraping to extract the Fantasy Points statistics of Dota 2 pro matches.
 Has a simple interface to gather the data from webpages most commonly used by the community.
-Another simple interface allows to browse the Database and compare two player performances.
+Allows to browse the Database and compare two player performances.

 ###### Database Manager Interface
 <img src="https://user-images.githubusercontent.com/100057221/206409045-4da43b27-e41f-4e4d-b7a9-32abddbd2c26.png" width="400">